grnet/agora-sp/website/docs/providers.md

 ## Edit a Provider

-The `superadmin` or `admin` have the permission to edit a Provider.
+The `Superadmin` or `Provider Admin` have the permission to edit a Provider.

 To edit an existing Provider, the user should visit the list of Providers.